Aboard the USS Kendall C. Campbell

 My sister also gave us a brass plaque that she found with my father’s service file.
-Gene researched it and identified that it belonged to one of the 5-inch guns on my father’s ship and described the tram angles for mounts #1 and 2.
+Gene researched it and identified that it belonged to one of the 5-inch guns on the Campbell and described the tram angles for mounts #1 and 2.

 Campbell Awards, Citations and Campaign Ribbons